Yonyar/DTech-HW/ESP32/README.md

 ### Arduino OTA
 We are developing software, but it has a strong dependency on hardware.
-> For now, in order to load program changes into ESP32, it's neccesary plug our PC in phisical board!
+> 💻 For now, in order to load program changes into ESP32, it's necessary to plug our PC into a physical board!

 Of course, we don't want to search for our PCB board from wherever we decided to hide it every time we need to change some code.
-Luckly, use this library is easy and quick [Arduino OTA](https://github.com/arduino-libraries/Arduino_ESP32_OTA)
+Luckly, using this library is easy and quick [Arduino OTA](https://github.com/arduino-libraries/Arduino_ESP32_OTA)
-> Check your controller to get a compatible library.
+> 🧾 Check your controller to get a compatible library.

 Code Example:
 ```cpp